TheGigaMaster/Personal-BL3-mods/README.md

 I'm going to look into the evolution in much greater detail and figure out what conditions (if any) could possibly trigger the final evolution in normal varkids (AKA raid evolution).

-My current theory is that the raid boss follows a different evolution pathway due to meeting a criteria found in it's own enemy file which allows it to evolve to it's final form.
+My current theory is that the raid boss follows the same evolution pathway but can continue due to meeting a criteria found in it's own enemy file which allows it to evolve to the final form in the table `Table_VarkidShared_EvolutionChance`, any player character count, `SuperToRaid`, `BaseValueConstat=0.075`.
+It may have an override for the `BaseValueConstant` which lets it keep going.

+This could be disproved on the basis that when you enter the raid, he spawns in with a different UI name, meaning he has a special `/Conditions/Condition_VarkidHasNavForEvolve` he could draw from which the game uses to separate him from other varkids.
+But as above, there could be an override in the `BaseValueConstant` which could explain why he could keep going.

-Unfortunately, I suspect that normal varkids will not trigger a final evolution, but that's just a feeling, not actual data backing that up.
+I suspect that normal varkids will not trigger a final evolution, but I do not actual data backing that claim up.

 ## Old game file info